 Tree stumps offer a lot of hazards – here are just a few:

 - Stumps detract from the look of your property.
 Aesthetically speaking, the sight of a tree stump definitely isn’t appealing.
 However, if you’re meticulous about your yard and landscaping, removing the stump is well worth it.

 - Stumps are hazardous.
 Stumps are dangerous to your children and pets.
 They may not look for the stump when running and playing in your yard and trip over it.
 And if a visitor or neighbour trips, it’s a liability that falls into your hands.
 In addition, tree stumps can damage your mower if you accidentally hit one when you’re mowing your lawn.
 Cha-Ching $$$ !!

 - Stumps attract insects.
 When you leave stumps in your lawn, the decaying tree takes a long time to rot away completely.
 While it’s decaying, the stump attracts termites, beetles, ants and other wood-boring pests.
 These pests will eventually tire of the same tasting stump meal and begin to move toward your house.
-Do you really want to risk them spreading to your home?
+But do you really want to risk them spreading to your home?

 - Stumps take up precious yard space.
 Especially if you don’t have a very large yard, the space you lose from the stump and roots may occupy a lot of space.
 You could use that space for a flower bed or a vegetable garden.